pspacek/python-ldap/Doc/ldap.rst

 .. data:: SASL_AVAIL

-   Boolean flag indicating whether python-ldap was built with support for SASL (Cyrus-SASL).
+   Integer where a non-zero value indicates that python-ldap was built with support for SASL (Cyrus-SASL).

 .. data:: TLS_AVAIL

-   Boolean flag indicating whether python-ldap was built with support for SSL/TLS (OpenSSL).
+   Integer where a non-zero value indicates that python-ldap was built with support for SSL/TLS (OpenSSL or similar libs).

 .. _ldap-options: